I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Document

 If you were admitted at air or sea port of entry and issued an electronic Form I-94, you should go to the U.S. Customs and Broad Patrol (CBP) Web site at www.cbp.gov/I94 in order to obtain a paper version of Form I-94, including replacement Forms I-94.
 Follow the instructions you received from CBP on how to do this.

 File this form with a USCIS Lockbox facility.
 Important filing tips, as well as additional information on fees and customer service, are listed on our Lockbox Filing Tips webpage.
-See chart of filing locations by clicking on the “Related Link” in the upper right corner of this page.
+See chart of filing locations on our Direct Filing Addresses for Form I-102, Application for Replacement/Initial Nonimmigrant Departure Document page.

 E-Notification: If you want to receive an e-mail and/or a text message that your Form I-102 has been accepted at a USCIS Lockbox facility, complete Form G-1145, E-Notification of Application/Petition Acceptance and clip it to the first page of your application.

 Note on Filing Fees for I-102: You do not need to pay a fee to request a correction to your Form I-94, I-94W, or I-95 if the error(s) on your document was made by USCIS, through no fault of your own.

 Last Reviewed/Updated: 11/24/2014